PlayStation 2 accessories: Dance mats/pads

 On certain PS2 Games that are dance pad compatible allows the player to follow alongside on the game actions as the player must perform, they are usually found on games such as, Dance Dance Revolution games.

 Buzz!
 Buzzer

 The Buzz!
 Buzzer is a special controller designed specifically for the Buzz! quiz game series.
 The controllers feature large red buzzer buttons and four smaller coloured buttons for answer selection.
 Both wired and wireless versions are available and come bundled with Buzz! games.
 A four-buzzer set acts as a single USB device and connects a USB port on the PlayStation 2.
 Wireless versions connect via a USB dongle, with each dongle able to support up to 4 wireless buzzers at a time.
 A second dongle is required for additional buzzers (for 8 player games).
 Both the wired and wireless versions of the buzzers are compatible with both PlayStation 2 and PlayStation 3.
-The "big button controllers" available for the Xbox 360 heavily resemble buzzers in many respects, and fulfil the same function.
+The Xbox 360 Big Button Pads heavily resemble and fulfil the same function as buzzers.